laravel/docs/eloquent.md

 #### Restoring Soft Deleted Models

-Sometimes you may wish to "un-delete" a soft deleted model.
-To restore a soft deleted model into an active state, use the `restore` method on a model instance:
+Sometimes you may wish to "un-delete" a soft-deleted model.
+To restore a soft-deleted model into an active state, use the `restore` method on a model instance:

     $flight->restore();